secretstartups/handbook/architecture/workflow/index.html.md

 collaborate together to extend it with a 3-months landscape.
 More Domain Experts get involved if necessary.
 The result of this collaboration could be a description of three first iterations that can be done in a one milestone each.
-These iterations need to be a two-way-door solutions with a measurable impact.
+These iterations need to be [two-way-door](https://about.gitlab.com/handbook/values/#make-two-way-door-decisions) solutions with a measurable impact.

 If it is not possible to find at least two iterations, the blueprint merge request can not be approved and merged.